What is The Community Foundation of Frederick County?

 Where does the Community Foundation get its funds?

 The Community Foundation receives its money from individuals, families, businesses, or organizations interested in providing financial support for the charitable causes of their choice.
-These gifts and bequests make up the permanent funds of the Community Foundation, from which a portion of the fund is used to support the charitable cause for which the fund is intended.
+These outright gifts, planned gifts, bequests, trusts, annuities, or gifts of insurance, real estate, or securities make up the permanent funds of the Community Foundation, from which a portion of the fund is used to support the charitable cause for which the fund is intended.

 Are gifts to the Community Foundation tax-deductible?